Plagiocephaly and Baby Flat Head Syndrome: A Parent’s Guide - Baby Chick

 3. Upright Positioning

 Another way to help prevent plagiocephaly is to hold your baby upright on your shoulder whenever possible.
 This includes holding baby upright when cuddling them.
-Like babywearing, holding your little one upright relieves pressure from their head.2,5,6
+Like babywearing, holding your little one upright helps relieve pressure on their head.2,5,6

 4. Change It Up